hyperoslo/playbook/TAXES_IN_NORWAY.md

 A minimum of 4 week (counted as 4 * 5 workdays, so 20 work days in total).
 **At Hyper we are even luckier and have 5 vacation weeks.**

-So basically if you earn 110.000 Kr. in a year.
-Instead of receiving 10.000 Kr. each month.
-10.2% of that is saved for you by the employer and given back to you the following year as payment while you are on your vacation.
+Out of 120.000 kr. we get 107.760 kr. ( 120k * (1 - 0.102) ) paid
+out directly thought the hours we work.
+The rest is saved for us by the employer and given to us to be used while we are not working (on vacation).
+This is usually set to a fixed month, like every June the following year.

 So this law ensures that you are paid at least an average monthly income even though you take vacation during the year.